-DAVID McGRATH: ARTIST’S STATEMENT (21June 2016)
+DAVID McGRATH: ARTIST’S STATEMENT (11 April 2017)

-oppression: Max Beckmann, Marlene Dumas, Francis Bacon and their successors.
+I am inspired by those artists whose work constitutes a statement against oppression: Max Beckmann, Marlene Dumas, Francis Bacon and their successors.
 These are practitioners whose stance is often implicit rather than explicit.
-In pursuit of this, his ambition is to dovetail his fascination for figuration with covert narrative - by disrupting or questioning the space it occupies.
-As he addresses the conundrum of separate planes on a two-dimensional surface, his aim is to involve the viewer with contradictory perspectives, gestural colour, and challenging themes.
+In pursuit of this, my ambition is to dovetail his fascination for figuration with covert narrative - by disrupting or questioning the space it occupies.
+As I address the conundrum of separate planes on a two-dimensional surface, my aim is to involve the viewer with contradictory perspectives, gestural colour, and challenging themes.